- Program Code:3775

-The Energy Systems Engineering Technician (Fast-Track) program is for qualified college or university graduates who wish to gain direct admission into year two (semester three) of this two-year college diploma program and receive their Technician diploma in two semesters.
+The Energy Systems Engineering Technician (Fast-Track) program is for qualified college or university graduates who wish to gain direct admission into Year 2 (Semester 3) of this two-year college diploma program to receive their Technician diploma in two semesters.

-The utility sector is currently undergoing a radical shift in operating practice that opens doors to a range of innovative energy projects using small-scale sources such as solar, wind, hydro, fuel cells, gas turbines, and biomass to feed electricity, heat, and air conditioning to our homes and businesses.
-The construction industry, meanwhile, has adopted a host of new green building initiatives that are quickly increasing awareness and the use of sustainable, integrated architecture and engineering practices for new buildings.
-Manufacturers have many new products that provide ways to implement advanced energy control in commercial and residential structures.
-Through this program, you learn how to be an energy leader in this changing field.
+The utility sector is currently undergoing a radical shift in operating practice that opens the door to a range of innovative energy projects using small-scale sources, such as solar, wind, hydro, fuel cells, gas turbines and biomass, to feed electricity, heat and air conditioning to our homes and businesses.
+The construction industry, meanwhile, has adopted a host of new green building initiatives that are quickly increasing awareness and the use of sustainable, integrated architecture and engineering practices.
+Manufacturers also have many new products that provide ways to implement advanced energy control in commercial and residential structures.
+Through this program, you'll learn how to be an energy leader in this changing field.